saraozn/tp/docs/UserGuide.md

 Adds a customer and their respective contact details and information to your customer list.

-Format: `addcust n/NAME p/PHONE e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`
+Format: `addcust n/NAME p/PHONE_NUMBER e/EMAIL b/BUDGET [c/CHARACTERISTIC]…​`

-* `n/NAME`				         : Name of the customer
+* `n/NAME`				         : Name of your customer
-* `p/PHONE_NUMBER`		         : Phone number of the customer (only 8 digits and starting with 6, 8 or 9)
+* `p/PHONE_NUMBER`		         : Phone number of your customer (only 8 digits and starting with 6, 8 or 9)
-* `e/EMAIL`				         : Email of the customer
+* `e/EMAIL`				         : Email of your customer
-* `b/BUDGET`		             : Budget of the customer (5 to 12 digits and starting with a non-zero digit)
+* `b/BUDGET`		             : Budget of your customer (5 to 12 digits and starting with a non-zero digit)
-* `c/CHARACTERISTIC` (optional)  : Characteristics of the property the customer is looking for
+* `c/CHARACTERISTIC` (optional)  : Characteristics of the property your customer is looking for

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>

-* `NAME` can be written with alphabets, numbers and spaces but cannot start with a space.
+* `NAME` can be written with alphabets, numbers and spaces.
+* If `NAME` starts with spaces, the starting spaces will not be registered.
-* Duplicate `CHARACTERISTICS` will be omitted, i.e. inputting `c/bright` and `c/BRIGHT` returns 1 `bright` tag.
+* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering `c/bright c/BRIGHT` will only record 1 `bright` characteristic.

 </div>

 Examples:
 * `addcust n/Tim Cook p/91234567 e/cook@apple.com b/2500000 c/bright c/sunny` adds a customer named Tim Cook with all the relevant details
-* `addcust n/Phoebe p/87654321 e/pb@gmail.com b/200000 c/bright c/sunny c/white`adds a customer named Phoebe with all the relevant details
+* `addcust n/Phoebe p/87654321 e/pb@gmail.com b/200000 c/bright c/sunny c/white` adds a customer named Phoebe with all the relevant details

 <div markdown="block" class="alert alert-warning">

 **:bulb: Tip:**<br>

 * If you encounter an error, ensure that you have typed the command accurately with **all** the compulsory [parameters](#glossary) present. (refer to the example commands above)
 * The characteristics are optional.
-If it is not set, the characteristics field will be empty.
+If it is not set, no characteristic will be recorded for that particular customer.
 </div>

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>

-* To ensure that your customer list remains neat, PropertyMatch will warn you when you try to add duplicate customers with the same **phone number**.
+* To ensure that your customer list remains neat, PropertyMatch will not allow you to add duplicate customers with the same **phone number**.
 * Only the phone number is used to differentiate between customers. i.e. Other parameters can be duplicated for different customers.

 </div>